Oil gains on optimism over U.S.-China trade deal

 “The risk to this view is if OPEC+ surprises the market in December by announcing even deeper than expected cuts for 2020.”

-The Organization of the Petroleum Exporting Countries, Russia and other producers, a group known as OPEC+, have since January implemented a deal to cut oil output by 1.2 million barrels per day.
+OPEC, Russia and other producers, a group known as OPEC+, have implemented a deal to cut oil output by 1.2 million barrels per day from the start of this year.

-Iranian Oil Minister Bijan Zanganeh said on Monday that he expects further production cuts to be agreed at the next meeting of the group in December.
+Iranian Oil Minister Bijan Zanganeh on Monday said he expects further production cuts to be agreed at the next meeting of the group in December.

-OPEC said it will supply a diminishing amount of oil in the next five years despite a growing appetite for energy fed by global economic expansion, as output of U.S. shale and other rival sources expands.

-OPEC’s production of crude oil and other liquids is expected to decline to 32.8 million barrels per day (bpd) by 2024, the group said in its 2019 World Oil Outlook published on Tuesday.

-Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo, editing by Louise Heavens
+Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by Louise Heavens and David Goodman